nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Use of quotation marks around parameters (`""` and `''`) is optional.

-**However**, if you are specifying a parameter with multiple words, you will need to wrap the words in a quotes.
+**However**, if you are specifying a parameter with multiple words, you will need to wrap the words in quotes.
 Otherwise, TruthTable will not carry out the command properly.

 For instance,